immanuel192/nest-mail-service/README.md

   - Attempt to send email
   - If success, delete message from the queue
   - If fail, update message status together with the visibility to let it available again in the queue for next time retry
-  - In case if can not retry at all, dispatch a message to `DeadLetter` queue and mark the email document as `Failed`
+  - In case if can not retry at all after a configured number of retries, it will dispatch a message to `DeadLetter` queue for analysis and mark the email document as `Failed`
 - `Worker` will:
   - Run every 1 hour
   - Try to scan any email documents that need to be enqueue again.
 This will be backup solution in case API did not dispatch message successfully.